acuminous/yadda/README.md

 ### Feature Descriptions
-You can add an optional feature description at the top of your file to give some context about the scenarios contained within bottles-spec.txt
+You can add an optional feature description at the top of your file to give some context about the scenarios contained within bottles.feature
 ```
 Feature: As a bystander
    I can watch bottles falling from a wall
    So that I can be mildly amused

 Scenario: should fall from the wall